Emery Kaison at 2024 VIC Figure Skating Championships

 Training & Coaching

 Emery trains under Andrew Dodds and Chris Stuart, skating 3–5 days a week, 2–4 hours per day.
-His training includes on-ice techniques, ballet, running, and off-ice conditioning.
+His training includes on-ice techniques, ballet, and off-ice conditioning.
 He also trains with other coaches interstate during competition seasons.

 Overcoming Adversity